Crio-Bytes/System-Design/Exploring Content Delivery Network/README.md

     <details>
      <summary>Click to see the correct answer</summary>

-     [ ] Same domain URL for each and every country.

-     [x] Different URL for each and every country.
+     Different URL for each and every country.

     </details>